Lake Windermere

 Much-loved family home of William Wordsworth from 1813 until his death in 1850, Rydal Mount and gardens was where the Lake District’s famous bard was inspired to create much of his poetry and composition.

-Hill Top
+Hill Top - Beatrix Potter’s House

 A small Lakeland house, that was home to one of the Lake District's largest personalities.
 Bought with the proceeds of her Tales of Peter Rabbit, Hill Top was Beatrix Potter’s home and where she continued writing her much-loved animal tales.

-Blackwell, The Arts and Crafts House
+Blackwell House Arts & Crafts House

 A superb example of the Arts and Crafts movement.
 Blackwell represents an important era between Victorian and Modern architecture, and has beautiful oak panelling, stained glass, decorative plaster work and fabric designs of the period.